How to Start an LLC in Texas

 The registered agent can either be a business (but not your own) or an individual Texas resident.
 The registered office must be a physical address and will be a permanent public record for your LLC.
 Tip: Hire us as your registered agent and you can use our Texas address as your principal address with the Secretary of State (but don’t use our address for your mail).

 How the LLC will structure its management.
 You can choose between member-managed or manager-managed.
 Members are LLC owners.
 Managers are not LLC owners (although they could be).
 If you want to own your LLC but have an operational manager running it day to day, you can list your manager as the manager and have your LLC be manager-managed so they have authority to run the LLC and make decisions for it.
 To be clear: if you do manager-managed, you have no right as the member to make decisions for the LLC; your only right is to remove the manager and vote on who the next manager should be.
 You must also list the address of the person in charge.
-Tip: Most single owner LLCs just do member-managed for their LLC because it’s simpler.
+Tip: Most single-owner LLCs just do member-managed for their LLCs because it’s simpler.

 You can form an LLC in Texas for any lawful purpose.
 This statement is already included on the Certificate of Formation.
-You can alter it if you really want to, but it’s not necessary.
+You can alter it if you want to, but it’s not necessary.

 If you have conditions you’d like to put on the LLC like duration of existence (how long the LLC will exist) or some other special restriction, you can put that information in this section.
 Otherwise, you can leave it blank.

 This is just the person filing the LLC and has no real significance.
-Tip: If you don’t want your personal name listed you can hire us to form the Texas LLC and we will be the organizer.
+Tip: If you don’t want your name listed you can hire us to form the Texas LLC and we will be the organizer.

 Typically an LLC in Texas will be brought into existence when the Certificate of Formation is filed by the Texas Secretary of State.
 However, if you want your LLC to be formed at a later date, you can indicate so here in this section.
 Otherwise, you can simply list the date when you’ve completed the Certificate of Formation.